mloft74/lapis/docs/user_settings.md

 Same as above, for mobile.

 ### mobile-audio-buttons
 On mobile, audio play buttons are shown on the button left of the card.
-If you want a layout similar to desktop you can set this to `header`
+If you want a layout similar to desktop you can set this to `"header"`
 Valid values : `"default"`, `"header"`

 ### nsfw-blur-contained